+Hillside Development Permit: Chapter 20-32 requires a Hillside Development Permit for any proposed development taking place on portions of a site with a slope of 10% or greater.
 The proposed project site is a small knoll with a relatively flat center/top area.
-Site elevations range from approximately 475 to 575 feet above sea level with a majority of the site at 500-565 feet above sea level.
 No portion of the project site is identified as a "ridge" on the General Plan Ridgeline exhibit, and because the site is surrounded by valley-like depressions, it is not visible from Santa Rosa valley floor locations.
-As a result, proposed development would not interrupt the view of the skyline from a major public viewpoint.
 When viewed from close proximity, much of the project is framed by higher background hillsides and covered with trees that would be retained.

 Site design would minimize alterations to topography, drainage patterns, and vegetation on those portions of the site with slope of 10 percent or more by dispersing buildings and on-site improvements throughout the developable area.
-Overall, 57% of the site will be natural or landscaped open area.
-This is reflective of the unusual shape of the site, its unique location, and the significant existing tree cover on the slopes of the site.

-A slope analysis with site plan overlayed was submitted.
+A slope analysis with site plan overlayed was submitted (see Attachment 11).
 Because such a large percentage of the site will remain undisturbed, the average slope of that portion of the site that will be disturbed for development is 18.08%, with 18% of the land having an existing slope of 10% or less; 64% having a slope of between 10% and 25%, and the remaining 18% having slopes exceeding 25%.
-A detailed visual analysis consisting of computer simulations of the project and rendered landscape and architectural views was also included with the submittal.
+A detailed visual analysis was submitted (see Attachment 12).